-The uses identified as special land uses are recognized as possessing characteristics of such unique and special nature (relative to location, off-site impacts, design, size, public service, utility needs, and other similar characteristics) that individual standards and conditions in order to safeguard the general health, safety, and welfare of the community are necessary.
-Article V regarding procedure and requirements for special land uses, shall apply to these uses.
+The uses identified as special approval land uses in Article 2 covering each district are recognized as possessing characteristics of such unique and special nature (relative to location, off-site impacts, design, size, public service, utilityies needs, and other similar characteristics) as that necessitating individual standards and conditions in order to safeguard the general health, safety and welfare of the community are necessary.
+Article 5-V regarding procedure and requirements for special approval land uses, shall apply to these uses.